Chia-Network/chia-network.github.io/collections/_posts/2021-05-28-security-is-important-a-guide.en.md

 If your Chia wallet is not accessible electronically, then it becomes incredibly difficult to compromise and steal (basically impossible).
 We urge you to store your XCH in a *cold wallet*.

 In broad strokes: You will create a wallet through a new 24 word mnemonic key on a secured computer not connected to the internet.
 Store the key in a safe place, like a safe, and not in a computer.
-You will set your XCH receive address to the wallet address associated with this new mnemonic key.
+You will set your XCH receive address to the wallet address associated with this new mnemonic key that's in cold storage.

 Some methods of cold wallet storage include:
 * writing your key on paper and storing it in a vault